Ideabile/crypto-profile/Readme.md

 # Crypto Profile

-Profile files with the power of encryption
+Creates and Manage profile files (`~/.myAppName`) with the power of encryption.
+Useful for store settings for CLI or just Apps.

 ## Installation

 ```
-npm install cryptoprofile
+npm install crypto-profile
 ```

 ## Usage